 Dak Ben: The First 14 Days

-The Pchum Ben Festival is for 15 days to honor the previous seven generations of the ancestors.
+The Pchum Ben Festival lasts for 15 days to honour the previous seven generations of ancestors.
 The first 14 days are “Kan Ben” where the families gather at the nearby pagodas to offer food and prayers to their ancestors and save them from bad karma.
-It is a belief that the spirits of the ancestors wait at the pagodas for their loved ones to have the homemade dishes prepared by their kin.
+It is believed that the spirits of the ancestors wait at the pagodas for their loved ones to have homemade dishes prepared by their kin.

 Ben Thom: The Final Day

-The final day i.e. the 15th Day is “Ben Thom”.
-On this day children prepare lunch for their parents.
+The final day, i.e. the 15th Day, is “Ben Thom”.
+On this day, children prepare lunch for their parents.
 The families dress up and bring baskets of flowers, while children offer sticky rice cakes to the monks.
-It is a belief that by offering food and prayers during Pchum Ben the family helps the ancestors pass better life.
+It is a belief that by offering food and prayers during Pchum Ben, the family helps the ancestors have a better life.

-Pchum Ben is a powerful reminder to honor the customs and pay respect for the ancestors.
-Cambodians not only visit pagodas during these 15 days, they also visit during anniversaries, and birthdays of their ancestors to show the relevance in their life.
+Pchum Ben is a powerful reminder to honour the customs and pay respect to the ancestors.
+Cambodians not only visit pagodas during these 15 days, they also visit during anniversaries and birthdays of their ancestors to show the relevance in their life.

-Although the festival dates back to the middle age it is still one of the most important among the Cambodia holidays.
-Nowadays students and workers go back to their families to observe the festival and make their offering.
-It is a heartwarming custom that highlights how family is deeply roots with gratitude and respect for Cambodian culture.
-Hence if you are in Cambodia during this festival make sure to experience the beauty of Pchum Ben.
+Although the festival dates back to the Middle Ages, it remains one of the most significant among Cambodian holidays.
+Nowadays, students and workers go back to their families to observe the festival and make their offerings.
+It is a heartwarming custom that highlights how family is deeply rooted with gratitude and respect for Cambodian culture.
+Hence, if you are in Cambodia during this festival, make sure to experience the beauty of Pchum Ben.

 Frequently Asked Questions